SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Rainbow continued, “I wanted to ask you more about your and Rarity’s relationship and how it started, just so that I’m more prepared in case me and Fluttershy start dating.”

-Pinkie replied, “ok, ask away,” as she started cleaning up.
+Pinkie replied, “okay, ask away,” as she started cleaning up.

 “How did you work up the courage to ask her?
 Not that I’m having any trouble with that,” Rainbow said, a tinge of nervousness in her voice on the later half.